How to Grow As A Disciple

 2. Join and regularly gather with a small group on Sunday mornings.
 The purpose of these groups is to help you as a Christian to grow in the faith, connect with other believers in a caring relationship where the “one another’s” of the Bible are carried out, and equip and engage you in the work of the Great Commission.

 3. Join a weekly Bible Study.
-These studies meet on Wednesdays and Thursdays and Saturdays and cover a wide range of topics.
+These studies meet on Wednesday and Sunday nights, and Thursday mornings, and cover a wide range of topics.
 There are groups for men, for women, for Spanish speaking men, and for Spanish speaking women, as well as groups organized by a particular topic to be studied.
 These classes are designed to focus on spiritual growth and to help you as a believer grows in what you know, what you believe, and how you live.

 ONE ON ONE DISCIPLESHIP